Crypter-File-Transfer/Crypter/README.md

 An implementation of the `Crypter.Crypto.Common` interfaces for use in non-browser platforms.
 This uses libsodium through the [Geralt](https://github.com/samuel-lucas6/Geralt) nuget package, as well as `System.Security.Cryptography` for random number generation.

+### Crypter.DataAccess

+A class library containing code to interact with the PostgreSQL database.

 ### Crypter.Test